 upholds the position of Youth Programs Officer within the Community Oriented

 Response Engagement (CORE) Unit.
 She has a passion working with the youth in

 her community.
 She strives to build rapport/ engage in efforts to break down

 barriers between police and youth/their families and to provide

 programs/support in effort to divert youth from the Youth Criminal Justice

 System.
 Ashley has a diploma in Recreation and Leisure Services and Police

 Foundations, both from Loyalist College.
 Aside from work, she is a mama of 3

 kiddos, enjoys working out, camping, cooking and is aspiring to run a full

-Teresa Pires is the Associate Director, Recruitment & Admissions, at the Smith School of Business, Queen’s University located in Kingston, ON – Canada.
+Teresa Pires is the current Associate Dean of the School of Business at St. Lawrence College located in Kingston, ON – Canada.
 She has over 10 years of experience working in MBA recruitment; and ensures her and her team deliver a high level of service to both domestic and international candidates pursuing the Smith MBA.
 Teresa has both an undergraduate degree and a Master of Public Administration from Queen’s University, and a Post-Graduate diploma in Business Administration and Human Resources.
 When she is not traveling for recruitment, she enjoys yoga, reading non-fiction, volunteering with a local mentoring program and sitting on the Board of the St. Lawrence Youth Association.